bricker/npr/README.md

 * Support for "correction" node
 * Support for "container" node
 * Support for "thumbnail" node
-* Support a way to return raw formats of:
+* Support a way to return the raw NPRML if requested.
-    * JSON
-    * RSS

 ## Contributing